 This is also why Paul was utterly focused on preaching the euaggelion (gospel) of Christ.
 The word euaggelion refers to an official announcement that a new king has come into power.
 God had anointed Jesus his king and declared that every knee shall bow to him, and Paul was his ambassador to the Gentile world.

 So what saves you?
 Believe it or not, you don’t need to have every doctrinal fact straight.
 Salvation doesn’t come from your own brain!

 What actually saves you from your sins is the atoning work of Christ on behalf of those in his kingdom.
-When you believe that Christ is God’s rightful, eternal king, you receive him as your king, and you become part of his reign.
+When you believe that Christ is God’s rightful, eternal king and you receive him as your king, you come under his reign.